China's EV maker Xpeng files for Hong Kong listing - News Break

 China's EV maker Xpeng files for Hong Kong listing

-BEIJING, June 23 (Reuters) - Chinese electric vehicle maker Xpeng Inc (XPEV.N) filed for a dual primary listing on the Hong Kong Stock Exchange on Wednesday.
+BEIJING (Reuters) -Chinese electric vehicle maker Xpeng Inc filed for a dual primary listing on the Hong Kong Stock Exchange on Wednesday.

 A dual primary listing is different from secondary listing and will allow qualified Chinese investors to invest in the company through the Stock Connect regime linking mainland Chinese and Hong Kong markets, according to the exchange’s rules.